coronel08/my-notes/notes/docs/aws.md

 * AWS Professional Services - team of experts that help set up desired business on AWS
 * Amazon Quicksight - Business Intelligence tool
 * AWS Service Limits or Service Quotas - can use AWS Trusted Advisors Service Limit dashboard to monitor.
 Can be increased by contacting Amazon.
 Applied to AWS account level
+* Server Name Indication(SNI) - used to route multiple SSL certificates

 ## EC2
 Elastic Cloud Computation